robertmitchellv/robertmitchellv.github.io/_posts/2014-12-05-The-Python-Journey--One-Semester-with-Python 3.4.markdown

 the above is what was submitted because I didn't know how to do any of the fancy stuff I read about.
 I didn't know how to use Pandas.
 I didn't know how to use Blaze.
-I didn't even know how to use _'conda update conda'_ in my terminal (oh; it's a package manager--not just an easy way to install Python 3.4 on my computer at work without Admin privlages!).
+I didn't even know how to use _'conda update conda'_ in my terminal (oh; it's a package manager&#8212;not just an easy way to install Python 3.4 on my computer at work without Admin privlages!).

-The reality is that I still have a lot to learn--I'm still in the shallow end.
+The reality is that I still have a lot to learn&#8212;I'm still in the shallow end.
 Nothing prepared me for the absolute _angst_ associated with trying to implement a (beginner's attempt at) the Object Oriented Programming (OOP) paradigm as a final extra-credit assignment!
 I didn't even _know_ I had been writing, although